Skip to main content

 Select Programme(s):

-The course will be delivered through lectures, seminars, fieldwork, individual and group presentations.
+Mode of delivery: The course will be delivered through lectures, group exercise and presentations.

 Course Code: